 The agony and the ecstasy

 Of course public speaking is painful.
 One sees the current debate between President George W Bush and Senator John Kerry, and sees the difficulties that public speaking can bring.
-But it’s important to remember that every good speaker only became a good speaker through practise.
+But it's important to remember that every good speaker only became a good speaker through practice.
 Not through politics, or through promotion.
-But through practise and patience.
+But through practice and patience.
 Through mistakes and through learning.

-And whilst practising in front of several hundred people or more might not appeal to your sense of commitment, or indeed your audience’s sense of patience.
-There are plenty of ways to practise your speaking techniques, though impromptu is usually not one.
-As Mark Twain once said, “It usually takes more than three weeks to prepare a good impromptu speech.”
+And whilst practicing in front of several hundred people or more might not appeal to your sense of commitment, or indeed your audience's sense of patience.
+There are plenty of ways to practice your speaking techniques, though impromptu is usually not one.
+As Mark Twain once said, "It usually takes more than three weeks to prepare a good impromptu speech".

 Public speaking will always demand a lot from you.
 Speakers that look relaxed and composed, as though they haven’t needed to prepare at all, because their speech is just natural, are merely very experienced speakers who have learned over time how to control their fears and present themselves and deliver their message in a very deliberate way.
 The result is that audience put confidence in their words because they are not appearing as notes or something foreign, but as natural and knowledgeable, and therefore authoritative.